 What’s Expected of Leaders?

-We require that every youth community attending Easter Camp is led by a mature adult called the ‘Key Leader’ - there must be one Key Leader for every group, and every group can only have one.
-This person is ultimately responsible for the whole group and must sleep/stay on-site in the tent area among your youth community.
+We require that every youth community attending Easter Camp is led by a responsible adult called the ‘Key Leader’.
+There must be one Key Leader for every group, and every group can only have one.
+This person is ultimately responsible for the whole group and must sleep/stay onsite with their youth community.
+The Key Leader is our primary point of contact for each group.

 THE KEY LEADER: